groboclown/petronia/The_Great_V3.md

 * Unit tests everywhere.
 * Bugs:
     * Finalized shutdown sometimes seems to need a window event to wake it up to stop, say switching active windows.
     * Shutdown event doesn't stop petronia.
 Only ctrl-c seems to.
 (Windows)
+    * Non visible windows seem to still be registered, which throws off the active window stuff.

 ## Later On Features